In what fora are insurance disputes litigated?

-If the same interest is insured with more than one insurer at the same date, against the same risk and for the same period, all of the co-insurance contracts will be deemed valid only up to the value of the insured interest.
+Article 1466 says that if the same interest is insured with more than one insurer at the same date, against the same risk and for the same period, all of the co-insurance contracts will be deemed valid only up to the value of the insured interest.
 In other words, in joint insurance, there are different insurance policies for a part of the value of the property.

 In such a case, each insurer shall be liable for the proportion that its insured sum bears to the total of the insurance sums.
 If the insurers are jointly liable according to their contracts, the insured will not have the right to claim more than its loss.
 Moreover, each of the insurers shall be liable up to the sum it must pay according to its contract.
 In that case, the insurer who has made the payment will have recourse to the remaining insurers for the proportion of the insurance sums that the insurers must pay to the insured under their contracts.

-If the insured interest is not covered entirely by the previous insurance contract, then this interest may be insured under one or several insurance contracts up to the remaining uninsured part.
+Article 1468 states that if the insured interest is not covered entirely by the previous insurance contract, then this interest may be insured under one or several insurance contracts up to the remaining uninsured part.
 In this case, insurers that insured the remaining uninsured part of the interest shall be responsible according to the date of their insurance contract.
 The insurance contracts concluded on the same day shall be regarded as concluded at the same time.

 What is the general scope of first-party property coverage?